 - Receiving dock or access road: For delivery.

 Divisional Deans may decide to extend the definition beyond this; for example, Chemical Science decided to purchase hoods for the new Chemical Science Division Building.
-If any of these are missing from your department, please submit a proposal with budget.
-OLSEH will escalate it to Dean P&I. Funding will be provided by IISc.
+If a fundamental capital item is missing from your department, please submit a proposal with budget.
+OLSEH will escalate the proposal to Dean (Division) and Dean (A%F).
+Funding will be provided by IISc, as per their approval.

 Which safety systems must be purchased with project funds?

-- PI must purchase PPE with project funds.
-PPE are often cheap and easily budgeted as consumables in project proposals.
+- PPE: PPE are often cheap and easily budgeted as consumables in project proposals.
 Most PPE are readily available from local vendors with same/next-day delivery.
 These suppliers also stock imported and high-quality PPE.
 OLSEH can provide references.
 Online purchase is also an option.
-In case a specialised PPE cannot be sourced, OLSEH is happy to work out a solution, e.g., long-term rate-contract or batch purchase.
+In case a specialized PPE cannot be sourced, OLSEH is happy to work out a solution, e.g., long-term rate-contract or batch purchase.

 - Regular maintenance of lab safety equipment, even essential ones like hoods, must be managed by department or PI.
 Departments are requested to explore AMC and other long-term maintenance contracts.
 Funding can come from departmental expenses or project funds.

-- Safety systems needed for specialised lab equipment must be purchased with project funding.
+- Safety systems needed for specialized lab equipment must be purchased with project funding.
 There is a precedence of funding agencies supporting safety equipment, provided there is a strong justification.